 Starting off with the uniform, the game is meant to be played wearing it’s special suit.
 Although if you go to the store to buy one, you’d get kneepads and elbow pads with it, you need to be more careful.
 Children these days do not pay much attention to being safe, they are just interested in playing the game.
 They should get extra padded kneecaps and extra padded elbow pads.
 This will prevent the common knee and elbow injuries caused by falling on the ground whilst running or getting hit.
 These injuries are harsh and can cause fractures to the bone if not supported with extra paddings.

 Secondly, one should invest in high quality original baseball cleats.
 These are available at most sportswear stores.
 They might be expensive, but they are more than worth it.
+If you aren’t too sure which ones will be best for your child, it could be beneficial to read some reviews of baseball cleats to make sure your child will be comfortable whilst playing the sport.
 Knowing children, they are more than likely to be running around more than required.
 When they run, they are careless about what’s in front of them on the ground and might stumble and fall.
 Even if they run just the right amount, cheap quality shoes will not do them a favor.
 They will fall and get injured.
 Therefore, getting high-grade baseball shoes, which are made specifically for the game, will make the kids happy and keep them safe on the field as well.
 Also, they’ll improve their chances of winning.
 The Under Armour Kids Baseball cleats are the best baseball cleats for your kids.
 These are not very expensive and have amazing reviews.

 The gloves are very important.
 Even if the children are not pitching the ball, wearing high quality baseball gloves will be a great choice.
 Although they cannot directly help improve the performance of the player, they will provide comfort and safety insurance so the kid can play more confidently.
 Which in turn may turn out to help him perform better indirectly.
 The Easton ZFX 901 from their Youth Series is a highly rated, best youth baseball glove for your kids.
 It will provide safety from hand injuries as it has a closed web and open back.
 Another one to check out is the Franklin Sports Youth Baseball Glove.